Borel graphable equivalence relations

 \subsection{Acknowledgements}

-Thanks to Gabe Goldberg for pointing out the absoluteness argument in Section~\ref{sec:admiss} and to Jan Greb\'ik for several helpful conversations.
+Thanks to Gabe Goldberg for pointing out the absoluteness argument in Section~\ref{sec:admiss}, to Jan Greb\'ik for several helpful conversations and to an anonymous reviewer for pointing out a simplified proof of Theorem~\ref{thm:noneffective}.
 A special thanks to Andrew Marks for many useful comments and insights when the notion of Borel graphability was first considered.